matteoquintiliani/earthworm-docker-sandbox/README.md

 ======================================================================

     ew_run_bash:     run interactive bash shell in a new docker container.
-                     You can optionally run command passed by ARGS variable.
+                     You can optionally run command passed by CMD variable.
     ew_run_screen:   run interactive screen shell in a new docker container.
-                     You can optionally run command passed by ARGS variable.
+                     You can optionally run command passed by CMD variable.

     ew_startstop_bash:     run 'startstop' in an interactive bash shell in a new docker container for current EW_ENV.